LOWEST PRICE GUARANTEE

 - Windows on main deck, large portholes on lower deck

-- En-suite bathrooms with hot-water shower
+- En-suite bathroom with hot-water shower

 - Sitting-area with sofa (Suite only)